-Photo agencies must be able to prove that the pictures have been regularly sold to publications matching the FIA Accreditation Criteria and have been paid for at the normal commercial rate (the FIA will, from time to time, request a selection of accredited photographers to supply general data about the market so as to accurately maintain appropriate accreditation criteria).
-A publication must be able to prove that the pictures published are the original work of the publication's accredited photographer.
+Photo agencies and freelance photographers must be able to prove that the pictures have been regularly sold to publications matching the FIA Accreditation Criteria and have been paid for at the normal commercial rate (the FIA will, from time to time, request a selection of accredited photographers to supply general data about the market so as to accurately maintain appropriate accreditation criteria).
+A publication must be able to prove that the pictures published are the original work of the publication's accredited photographer (generic photo galleries are not considered).